 Often people who already have previous graduate work in theology discern for ordained roles, or postulants decide to enroll in local non-Episcopal seminaries.
 In those cases, an individual might be exempted from some courses in the School for Formation.
-All those in formation for ordained roles take some of the courses in the School for Formation.
+All those in formation for ordained roles take some of the courses in the School for Formation and participate in cohort and the ordination process as described below.

 Alongside taking courses, after being admitted to postulancy, those in formation for Holy Orders meet with others in their formation cohort one Friday night a month at the ECMN Retreat Center in Faribault.
 These cohort gatherings offer the opportunity to engage the soft skills of being a deacon or priest, and to build relationships with others on this journey that can last well beyond ordination – a key practice for healthy clergy.

 Cohort gatherings take place at the ECMN Retreat Center at Shattuck, St. Mary’s in Faribault and at the Episcopal House of Prayer in Collegeville.
 Each gathering includes worship, conversation, reflection, and colloquy discussions.

 Gatherings typically begin at 7pm and conclude by 10pm, usually on the first Friday evening of the month, September – May.
 Overnight stays, including breakfast, are available for cohort members at minimal cost.